 Global Leadership Adventures has adopted an Animal & Wildlife Welfare Policy to ensure that our program activities, specifically those that include participant engagement with animals (both wild and domesticated), are consistent with the welfare of any wildlife involved, in addition to the wellbeing of our students and staff.

-In many places around the world, travelers may encounter situations where an animal's welfare has been compromised, often unknowingly.
-These incidents may sometimes be negative for both the traveler and the animal, while other times they are positive for the human participants but may pose unexpected problems for the creatures involved.
+In many places around the world, travelers may unknowingly encounter situations where an animal’s welfare has been compromised.
+These incidents may sometimes be negative for both the traveler and the animal, while other times they are positive for the human participants but may pose unexpected problems for the animals involved.

 Our animal welfare philosophy is grounded in the belief that the welfare of an animal includes its physical and mental wellbeing.
 The GLA Animal & Wildlife Welfare Policy, therefore, acknowledges the important role wildlife plays in a holistic cross-cultural travel experience, while also ensuring that all program activities are vetted to account for the wellbeing of any animals involved.